Coronavirus: Some Irish embassies cancel St Patrick’s Day receptions

 “I would hope that we will be in a position to re-organise the event in a few months, but obviously this will depend on the evolution of the situation.”

-Minister for Finance Paschal Donohue had been due to visit Paris for St. Patrick’s Day events, one of nine members of government due to be dispatched across Europe and the United States for the festival.
+Minister for Finance Paschal Donohue had been due to visit Paris for St Patrick’s Day events.
+He is one of nine members of Government due to be dispatched across Europe and the United States for the occasion.

-The Department of Foreign Affairs did not immediately respond to a request for comment as to how many St. Patrick’s Day events would be cancelled, but the decisions are thought to be taken by the embassies based on local advice.
+The Department of Foreign Affairs did not give a figure on how many St Patrick’s Day events would be cancelled, but said decisions would be taken on a case by case basis.

-The government has said as yet there are no plans to cancel St. Patrick’s Day events in Ireland.
+“St Patrick’s Day receptions cancelled are local decisions made by the Embassy in consultation with local authorities and local Irish communities,” a spokesman said.

 Efforts